 Name of your game: Number of players: Characters: What do they look like?
 What are their skills?
 Setting: Where does the game take place?
 Goal: How do players win the game?
 Which in-app purchase would you include?
-Put and an X next to one that is not worth paying f a $\checkmark$ next to one that you think is worth paying for for. second chance coins to rec deem for upgrades new characters extra tools for more functionality unlocking the game's next level virtual clothes or other belongings for avatars other Explain your choices. llenging and make a profit without offering in-app buying products like a skateboard or baseball mitt? hy or why not?
+Put and an X next to one that is not worth paying t a \checkmark next to one that you think is worth paying for for. second chance coins to re- deem for upgrades new characters extra tools for more functionality unlocking the game's next level virtual clothes or other belongings for avatars other Explain your choices.
+Can you think of a way to keep your game cha llenging and make a profit without offering in-app buying products like a skateboard or baseball mitt? hy or why not?
 Respond on the back of this page.

-Common Core State Standards: RI.4.3
+Common Core State Standards: RI.5.3, RI.6.3